youtube/cobalt/src/cobalt/site/docs/reference/starboard/modules/10/decode_target.md

 ### SbDecodeTargetGlesContextRunnerTarget ###

-Signature for a Starboard implementaion function that is to be run by a SbDecodeTargetGlesContextRunner callback.
+Signature for a Starboard implementation function that is to be run by a SbDecodeTargetGlesContextRunner callback.

 #### Definition ####